Sameeryadav12/Voice_Assistant/docs/CONTRIBUTING.md

     pass

 # Use descriptive variable names
-user_input = "Hey Sigma, what time is it?" current_time = datetime.now()
+user_input = "Hey Jarvis, what time is it?" current_time = datetime.now()

 # Use constants for magic numbers